List of Christian holy places in the Holy Land: Judea

 Judea was a region inhabited mainly by Jews.
-Today it is split between Israel and the West Bank, the latter parts being contested by Palestine.
+Today it is split between Israel and the West Bank, Palestine, the latter parts being occupied by Israel.

 Jerusalem

 Jerusalem was the main city of Judea and the historical capital of the Kingdom of Judah, occupied at the time by Rome.
 It is the site of some of Jesus' teaching; of the Last Supper from which the Holy Eucharist evolved; of his crucifixion on a nearby hill, Golgotha or Calvary; and of his entombment.